jonidaniel/curriculus/readme.md

 ## About Curriculus

-[Curriculus] is made for Laurea UAS BIT students.
-With [Curriculus], BIT students can easily track, save, and view their time spendage on studying.
+- Curriculus was made for Laurea UAS BIT students.
+With Curriculus, BIT students can easily save and track their time spendage on studying.
 User inputs the amount of time they spent studying, and then chooses the course they spent it on – courses are chosen from a comprehensive list of Laurea UAS Business Information Technologies curriculum courses!

-Users can list, sort ...

 ## Screenshots